 A traditional test of speed and endurance on a classic one-mile loop in a tranquil leafy suburban parkland...

 About the event

 The Canberra Sri Chinmoy Half-Marathon is held annually on a scenic one-mile loop in and around Telopea Park, and is joined by two classic 'imperial' distances now rarely held in Australia: a 5 Mile and a 2 Mile Race.
 The Sri Chinmoy Half-Marathon, 5 Mile and 2 Mile races will be held on the Queens Birthday public holiday, Monday 13 June 2016.

 The start and finish for all races is near the car park along Telopea Park East, Telopea Park.
 The course is a certified one-mile loop on cycle path and road.

 Race start for the Half-Marathon is 9 am, with registration commencing at 8 am.

-The 2 Mile Race and 5 Mile Race commence at 9.30 and 9.35 am respectively.
+The 2 Mile Race and 5 Mile Race commence at around 9.30 am.
 Both the 2 Mile and 5 Mile Races employ the same loop course as the Half-Marathon.